robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/kb-setup-and-maintenance/kb-server-config-files.md

 * `<max_replicated_fetches_network_bandwidth_for_server>`
 * `<max_replicated_sends_network_bandwidth_for_server>`

-See also `select * from system.settings where description ilike '%\start%'`
+See also `select * from system.settings where description ilike '%start%'`

 Also there are several 'long-running' user sessions which are almost never restarted and can keep the setting from the server start (it's DDLWorker, Kafka, and some other service things).